 If your flight arrives in the late afternoon or in the evening, we will overnight at a guest lodge not far from the airport as our hunting areas are two or more hours drive from the airport.
 The cost is $150 per person.

 No shots are needed for South Africa.
 Our hunting areas are in Malaria free areas.
 Malaria medication is required if you are traveling to the Kruger National Park for a photo safari or hunting near Kruger National park any time between March and May & September and November.
 Malaria medication is required throughout the year if you are hunting in Zimbabwe.
-A yellow fever shot is required if traveling to Zimbabwe.

 Hunting takes place in all 9 of South Africa's provinces.
 Most of our standard hunting packages take place in two major areas.
 The Limpopo Province, referred to as the North, and the Free State province, referred to as the South.
 These two areas are totally different from one another in topography and vegetation.
 The North consists mostly of thick acacia thorns brush and small rocky outcrops.
 The South is characterised by open plains with very little tree cover and mountains up to 11 000 feet.
 It is a real advantage to hunt in two different areas on one safari to experience more of what South Africa is like.
 Different animals occur in these two different areas.

 South Africa's seasons are reversed from yours.
 For the most part, early mornings are crisp and cool but warm up around 9am.
 Mid-days are sunny and warm but start cooling down from 3pm and can range a great deal, so you have to pack to dress layers each day.
 Here as an indication of the temperatures that you might experience: